Sennelager: History

 The name Sennelager literally translates as "camp on the Senne", a name originating from 1851 when the Prussian Army used the area as a training camp for their cavalry.
 At the time, the area belonged to what was then the Neuhaus region and was largely unpopulated.
 This camp later expanded into a full training facility for the armed forces, most notably during the reign (1888–1918) of Wilhelm II.

 The word Senne itself derives from the old Low German word sinedi, meaning "sand".

 During World War I a POW camp here housed British and French soldiers as well as, in a distinct section, various civilians.
 These were merchant seamen, including many British trawlermen taken prisoner after German raiders sank their ships in the North Sea, especially in the first days of the war.
 Many of the fishermen came from Boston or from Grimsby in Lincolnshire.
 Many were later transferred to Ruhleben internment camp near Berlin, where many remained for the duration of the war.

 During the Third Reich the Wehrmacht used the village as a military loading station, and the village's railway station shows signs of this – there are facilities for loading military vehicles onto trains which are still regularly used by the British and German armies.
 The Catholic order of the Salvatorians, who were based in the still-standing Heilandsfrieden House, was disbanded and driven out of Sennelager by the Nazis in 1941; they were forbidden to settle anywhere in Westphalia or in the Rhineland.

 At the end of World War II in 1945, the historic military base passed first briefly into the administration of the United States Army, before a more long-term handover to the British who use the Sennelager Training Area and as the base for their Westfalen Garrison.

+Late june 1963, a Belgian C119 was hit by a mortar shell when passing above shooting range, while all shooting where supposed to have ended.
+The plane later crashed claiming the life of 37 belgians and one congolese soldiers.
 On May 26, 1965, Queen Elizabeth II and Prince Philip visited "The British Army of the Rhine" at Sennelager camp.